bassrehab/bassrehab.github.io/_posts/2023-10-28-quantum-data-platform.md

 ---
 layout: post
-title: Data at Quantum Speed - The Promise and Potential of QDM
+title: Data at Quantum Speed - The Promise and Potential of QDP
 date: 2023-10-28 20:05:00
-description: Explore the revolutionary realm of Quantum Data Management (QDM) and its promise to revolutionize data processing at quantum speed.
+description: Explore the new realm of Quantum Data Platform (QDP) and its promise to revolutionize data processing at quantum speed.
 Discover the potential applications, technical considerations and implications.
 tags: data platform quantum-computing inventive
 categories: platform quantum-computing
 giscus_comments: true